 - If the injured person loses the mental capacity to claim or lacks it, again a litigation friend can make a claim on their behalf, or if no claim is made, the 3-year clock will freeze until that person begins their recovery and is able to represent themselves.
 This rule is contained within the Mental Capacity Act 2005.

 For more information on the personal injury claims time limit, get in touch with our team.

 Here are some important steps to take if you have been involved in a motorcycle accident:

-- Acquire contact details – You will firstly need the contact details of the person that caused the accident.
+- Acquire contact details – You will need the contact details of the person that caused the accident.
 This includes their basic contact information, the details about their vehicle, and their insurance information.
-You should also try and get the contact information of anyone that witnessed the incident, as this can also help you to build a strong case.
+You should also try and get the contact information of anyone who witnessed the incident, as this can also help you to build a strong case.

 - Contact the police – In some cases, you will need to contact the police.
 This is especially the case if the accident is posing a threat to oncoming traffic.
 You should also call the police if the person who caused the accident has fled the scene.

-- Keep proof of all costs incurred – You will be able to make a claim for any expenses you have suffered as a direct consequence of the accident you were involved in.
+- Keep proof of all costs incurred – You will be able to make a claim for any expenses you have suffered as a direct consequence of the motorcycle accident you were involved in.
 Common examples include travel costs, motorbike repair expenses, loss of income, prescription expenses, the cost of treatment, counselling expenses, and such like.
 In order to claim for these, however, you are going to need proof, such as receipts.